|The recipe makes an elegant, towering gingersnap cheesecake...|

 |Eggnog cheesecake is a flavor party: gingersnap crust, nutmeg cheesecake, pomegranate glaze.|

-Luckily, a friend and fellow baker discovered a winning cheesecake variation via The Naptime Chef, and served it up.
+My friend and fellow kitchen enthusiast had discovered a winning cheesecake variation via The Naptime Chef, and served it up.
 Cheesecake's plainness serves as an unbiased canvas for other flavors; In this case, a hint of nutmeg, brandy and cognac (or you can use rum), a gingersnap crust, and a pomegranate glaze did wonders.
 I share my own modified version of the recipe later in this post.

 |...and you'll still have batter left over.
 I poured the extra into ramekins.|